pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 **About the Obelisk Sequencer Pattern:**

-This technique was invented specifically for DLog's VLSN persistence requirements.
+This technique was invented specifically for Pyralog's VLSN persistence requirements.
 While sparse files and append-only logs are well-known individually, the specific combination of "append zero bytes + file size as counter" appears to be novel.